Brace yourself for a movie that bites! (You can watch the first two scenes further down and you’ll know what I mean.)

 But me?

-These are the places that I love exploring.
+Those are the places I love exploring.
 Because…

 …this is what real life looks like.
 There’s nothing embellished or fake about it.

 It’s truth.
 It’s real.
-Nothing sterile or lab-like.
+Nothing sterile or being protected behind fences and green gardens.

 And I want the same truth in “DRUG HOTEL”!